-Information about the Fund.
+Information about the Funds.
 From time to time, you may receive the following:

-- Semiannual and annual reports containing a list of portfolio holdings as of the end of the second and fourth fiscal quarters, respectively, performance information and financial statements. - Periodic account statements, showing recent activity and total share balance. - Tax information needed to prepare your income tax returns. - Proxy materials, in the event a shareholder vote is required.
+- Semiannual and annual reports containing a list of portfolio holdings as of the end of the second and fourth fiscal quarters, respectively, performance information and financial statements. - Periodic account statements, showing recent activity and total share balance. - Tax information needed to prepare your income tax returns. - Proxy materials, in the event a shareholder vote is required. - Special notices about significant events affecting your Fund.